iachievedit/weatherfxlite/README.md

 Around September 7, 2022, individuals across the country began reporting their WeatherFX units had come back to life.
 Indeed, mine did as well.
 Occasionally the clock will be behind an hour and the current temperature will be wildly incorrect, so I think we'll keep working on this project!

+**2024-10-12 Update**
+My Bushnell WeatherFX continues to update, though it occasionally goes "offline" for a day or two.

 ## Hardware